Types of Cashew Nuts

 Notes When Purchasing Cashew Nuts

-When purchasing kernels ensure that there are free from molds, insets damage, rodent contamination and thick outer skin.
+When purchasing kernels ensure that they are free from molds, insects damage, rodent contamination and thick outer skin.
 The acceptable moisture level should be less than 5% by weight.
-In summary, remember that they kernels are graded based on whether they are scorched or un-scorched.
+In summary, remember that the kernels are graded based on whether they are scorched or un-scorched.
 They may be unbroken or broken.
 Keep them in dry places protected from rodents and heat.